bring-shrubbery/easy-npm-package-react/README.md

 This project includes following features:

 - Fully configured TypeScript project for easy NPM publishing to both browser (ES5) and Node.js.
+- No bundling, just TS to JS transpiling.
 - Testing setup with Jest and React Testing Library.
 - Github action to automatically publish the package when a release is created on your default branch.
 - Github action to automatically test default branch or a new Pull Request.